 During the debate on the day before the vote is taken, Lincoln's team has to rush back to the White House to secure a letter from Lincoln which will reassure the house that he has not met with Confederate commissioners.
 The team members are seen running out of the Front of the Capitol to do this.
 But the Capitol was built the wrong way round and, in reality, they would have rushed out the back to get to the White House faster.

 In Lincoln's death scene, he is shown lying somewhat on his side, on top of the covers on a bed at the Petersen House (across from Ford's Theatre).
-In actuality, he lingered nearly ten hours and had been put into bed under the covers to keep him warm, and diagonally, because he was so tall he wouldn't have fit otherwise.
+In reality, Abraham Lincoln lingered nearly ten hours and had been put into bed under the covers to keep him warm, and diagonally, because he was so tall he wouldn't have fit otherwise.

 The two-seat horse buggy ridden by Lincoln had two men in the front, but they're in the wrong places.
 The shotgun rider should be on the right, and the coachman, with the whip, should be on the left, to protect pedestrians from the whip.